-5. THE THESIS COMMITTEE
+5. COMMITTEES

-Students tend to underestimate the value of a committee in designing a timely and feasible thesis.
+Students tend to underestimate the value of a committee in designing a timely and feasible dissertation.
 Furthermore, when grant proposals are submitted and upon entry into the job market, students often rely on committee members for letters of reference.
-Thus, it is important to provide committee members with the opportunity to be familiar and enthusiastic about the topic, design, and execution of the thesis through frequent meetings.
+Thus, it is important to provide committee members with the opportunity to be familiar and enthusiastic about the topic, design, and execution of the dissertation through frequent meetings.

 Committees in the Ecology & Evolutionary Biology program must have at least 4 members.
 Three of the four must be BioSciences faculty members and one of those three will be the student's research advisor; the other two BioSciences members can include professors, associate professors, assistant professors, and faculty research fellows.
 The fourth member must be an "outside" member, i.e., a faculty at Rice with a primary appointment outside the Department of BioSciences.
-Huxley Fellows are not eligible to serve on thesis committees.
-Luay Nakhleh may be used as a BioSciences or "outside" committee member but cannot be both.
+Faculty Fellows in Ecology & Evolutionary Biology are not eligible to serve on thesis committees.
+For instance, Luay Nakhleh may be used as a BioSciences or "outside" committee member but cannot be both.
 Students should ask prospective committee members if they would be willing to serve on the committee (this includes attendance at annual committee meetings, reading the thesis, and participating in the defense).
-Once a student has decided on his/her committee members, he/she should provide this list to the graduate program administrator.
+Once a student has decided on their preferred committee members, they should provide this list to the graduate program administrator.

-By the end of the second semester, the student must have formed and met with the BioSciences portion of the thesis committee.
-Students should meet with the thesis committee annually through the duration of their graduate tenure.
-Students should consult with the graduate program administrator for help scheduling annual committee meetings and finding an available room.
+Students should meet with the thesis committee once per academic year through the duration of their graduate tenure.
+Therefore, by the end of the first academic year, a student must have formed and met with, at least, the BioSciences members of the thesis committee.
+Students should consult with the graduate program administrator for help scheduling yearly committee meetings and finding an available room.
 Students should bring a blank copy of the Graduate Student Committee Meeting form to each meeting (Appendix).
 After the committee completes the form, it should be returned to the graduate program administrator to be filed in the student's departmental record.
 If the committee requires any additional reports, assignments, or courses to broaden knowledge regarding a student's reserach research, the due date for these additional requirements should be written on the Gradute Student Committee Meeting form.